-Now that you have completed your study on the Core Theme and 2 Optional Themes, using the notes you have taken in your journal and make a proposal for your TOK Exhibition.
+Now that you have completed your study on the Core Theme and 2-3 Optional Themes, using the notes you have taken, make a proposal for your TOK Exhibition.

 Refer to the proposal template attached.

 Step 3: Writing your first draft